Environmental Justice & Public Health

 Working with our U.S. Department of Justice partners, the U.S. Attorney’s Office seeks to secure environmental justice for all communities, to ensure that everyone enjoys the same degree of protection from environmental and health hazards and equal access to a healthy environment in which to live, learn, play, and work.

-U.S. Attorney Michael Easley encourages residents to contact the U.S. Attorney’s Office for the Eastern District of North Carolina in conjunction with contacting local, state, or federal agency hotlines or websites to report environmental, health and safety concerns.
+The United States Attorney encourages residents to contact the United States Attorney’s Office for the Southern District of Mississippi at 601-973-2893 or USAMSS.Environment@usdoj.gov, in conjunction with contacting local, state, or federal agency hotlines or websites, to report environmental, health and safety concerns.
 Notifying our Office helps us protect the community from harmful violations of federal health & safety laws.

 - Air quality